 PRESS & LINKS

-NSF National Nanotechnology Coordinated Infrastructure (NNCI) sites announced:9/17/15 Northwest Nanotechnology Infrastructure (NWNI), OSU lands a piece of $4.5M NSF nanotechnology grant
+NSF National Nanotechnology Coordinated Infrastructure (NNCI) sites announced: From Portland Business Journal, 9/17/15 Northwest Nanotechnology Infrastructure (NWNI), OSU lands a piece of $4.5M NSF nanotechnology grant

 Prof. Conley IEEE Fellow: John Conley’s career honored with IEEE Fellow status - On Jan.
 1st 2015, Prof. Conley was elevated to the grade of IEEE Fellow.
 "The total number selected in any one year cannot exceed one-tenth of one- percent of the total voting membership.
 IEEE Fellow is the highest grade of membership and is recognized by the technical community as a prestigious honor and an important career achievement."

 Artificial Pancreas Project: Students partner to develop diabetes breakthrough - 12Dec2013 - OSU Industry Connect article about our collaboration with Pacific Diabetes Technologies

 MIIM Diodes: Quantum MIIM Diodes Beat Silicon - 6Sept2013 - EETimes.com article about our recent paper in Applied Physics Letters